-Typically, this function is used with power supplies (here: source mode), but can also be used with electronic loads (here: sink mode).
-However, the device can only switch to and work in sink mode if the external voltage on the DC terminal is higher than the highest point (offset + amplitude) of the wave and the external source can't deliver more current than adjusted for sink mode (I sink).
+Typically, this function is used in source mode, but can also be run in sink mode if the external voltage on the DC terminal is higher than the highest point (offset + amplitude) of the wave and the external source can't deliver more current than adjusted for sink mode (I sink).
 Else the device could regulate the voltage values resulting from the curve.
 The global current set values are used to explicitly define in what operation mode the function shall run.
 The following parameters can be configured for the single sequence points or the entire function: